GaryOderNichts/udpih/docs/setup-linux.md

   > :information_source: For the Pi Zero and Zero 2 W you will need 2 USB cables, one for powering the Zero and one which can be connected to the Wii U.

   > :information_source: For the Pi 4 and 5 you need to provide power through the power headers because the USB-C port is the only port the supports USB OTG and must get connected to the Wii U. Unfortunately, when trying to power the Pi over USB-C using the Wii U's USB ports, the Pi doesn't boot fast enough.
-The USB-A ports do not support USB OTG and cannot be used for this exploit.
+The USB-A ports do not support USB OTG and cannot be used for this exploit: you **must** connect the USB-C port to the Wii U during the exploit.

   > :information_source: This guide expects that you use Raspberry Pi OS.